 David Lees, 'A controversial campaign: François Fillon and the decline of the centre-right in the 2017 French presidential elections,' in Modern and Contemporary France, Special Issue on 2017 presidential and legislative elections, Vol. 25, No. 4, November 2017, pp.391-402

-I have also reviewed books for Modern and Contemporary France, French History and Modern Language Review and have peer-reviewed for Routledge, European History Quarterly, Modern and Contemporary France and Exchanges, Warwick's interdisciplinary journal.
+I have also reviewed books related to my teaching and research interests for Modern and Contemporary France, French History, Journal of Modern Jewish Studies and Modern Language Review.
+I am a regular peer reviewer for Modern and Contemporary France and have also peer-reviewed for Routledge, European History Quarterly and Exchanges, Warwick's interdisciplinary journal.